-DECIDES that the preliminary objection of the Respondents is not accepted."
+DECIDES that the preliminary objection of the Respondents is not accepted. "

 26. On 4 July 2018, the Appellants submitted a joint Application to the Court instituting an appeal from the Decision of the Council dated 29 June 2018.
-Before addressing the three grounds of appeal against that Decision, the Court will describe its appellate function and the scope of the right of appeal to the Court under Article 84 of the Chicago Convention.
+Before addressing the three grounds of appeal against that Decision, the Court will describe its appellate function and the scope of the right of appeal to the Court under Article 84 of the Chicago Convention (incorporated by reference in Article II, Section 2, of the IASTA).